ScheerleJo/SevDeskServer/RoadMap.md

   - [x] Select all Donators at the Same Time
   - [x] only show Status speficic listings
   - [x] create ErrorListing for Entries without a customernumber with ID, supplierAtSave, date; (Create a DonationTable aswell)

+  - [ ] Move Frontend to more suitable Framework
+  - [ ] Move code to Rust

 ## Extras